 Getting “Back to Normal”

 In general, post-surgery, you would have only short-term restrictions.
 With proper physical therapy, you would be “back to normal” in 2-3 months.
 (Although, the length of the recovery period depends on several factors.)
 In that span, at least in the early days, you may require a walking stick to walk.
-You would be advised against crossing your legs, bending forward, and twisting your limb.
+You would be advised against squatting, crossing your legs, bending forward, and twisting your limb.
 You should avoid putting any strains on your hip.
 The doctor would also list you ways how to properly care for your incision.

 Your physiotherapist would advise you on how to progressively gain your physical health.
 This will ensure you’re back to properly walking, running, bicycling and exercising within months of the surgery.
 In fact, many people start bicycling and running in just 6 months post the surgery.

 Again, in the short-term, you will have a few restrictions.
-But as the weeks pass, those restrictions will go away.
+But as the weeks pass, most restrictions will go away.
 You would be back to your previous self in no time – only with no hip pain this time.

 Trust Your Doctor (And Say Hi to a Healthier Hip)